 The Shine Stopper at Paula's Choice is very good.
 It works well on the T-zone.

 Stay with calm, fresh, gentle contrasts.
-Summer light colours are pastels, meaning more pigment than Winter light colours that are much closer to white.
+Summer light colours are pastels, meaning more pigment than Winter light colours that are closer to white.
 Avoid too much distance between lightest and darkest elements in hair, cosmetics, and clothes.
 Keep them closer together.

 Use eyeshadow instead of eyeliner or diffuse the liner well by applying shadow over it.